Chase22/chasenet/content/about-website/2023-08-21_restructuring-and-learning/index.md

 ```
 (Intellij absolute loves this.
 It will immediately scream at you for not having the !DOCTYPE as the first line)

-So after a lot of fighting i actually got my buttons to look like this:
+So after a lot of fighting I actually got my buttons to look like this:

 ````html
     <div id="buttons">